Homemade Baby Food Recipes

 But whether or not oats are considered a 'gluten containing' grain is the subject of some speculation.

-However, most people with Celiac disease seem to tolerate oats very well and research carried out in 2004 revealed that even children with Celiac disease may consume oats with no ill-effects.
+However, most people with Celiac disease seem to tolerate oats very well.

 Nevertheless, it is still wise to consult your doctor if you plan to introduce oats to a child with a family history of gluten intolerance.